PaulvonRedmont/Automatic-MLA-Formatter/README.md

 This is an automatic MLA formatter built in Python 3.12.1.

-Basically, it will ask for basic information about the document/item you are citing, and it will automatically format it for you in MLA style.
+It will ask for basic information about the document/item you are citing, and it will automatically format it for you in MLA style.

 GETTING STARTED